wyleyr/hankel1867tr/MARKUP.md

 ```
 The default CSS displays the texts in a `parallel` block side by side.

+In the translation, English phrases where a significant translation
+choice has been made or where it can be helpful to know
+the original German are marked up as `span` elements with class
+`origphrase` and a `title` element containing the original German.

 ## Document structure

 Each chapter (*Abschnitt*) is marked up as a `<section>` with